New Chapters Breakfast

 A Land for All: بلاد للجميع :ארץ לכלם One Homeland, Two States

-Middle Room
+Middle Room/Zoom

-Rabbi Chaim Seidler-Feller and Omar Dajani
+Rabbi Chaim Seidler-Feller and Omar Dajani, moderated by Rabbi Shuli Passow

 Join Rabbi Chaim Seidler-Feller and Omar Dajani for a discussion of a Jewish/Palestinian partnership promoting Confederation as a vision for the future of Israel/Palestine.
 Learn about this peace initiative that is grounded in equality, dignity, and justice for both peoples and how you can get involved.